 Elsa Bennett is a current Online LLB Law student determined to make a positive impact on the world.
 Here, she tells us about her career ambitions and what it’s like studying online and balancing this alongside being a mother, as well as what led her to take the plunge and change careers.

 By Elena Carruthers.
 Published 24 October 2022.
-Last updated 11 January 2023.
+Last updated 6 October 2023.

-What I enjoy most about the course and studying at The University of Law’s Online Campus is the wide variety of up-to-date materials provided and the assistance I receive from the tutors.
-A common misconception about online study might be that there is less interaction, but students gain a huge range of resources and options that help to integrate you into the Online Campus and the University more broadly.
+Flexibility in study is so important because it allows you to adjust your studies to your life and schedule, working at your own pace.
+A common misconception about online study might be that there is less interaction, but students gain a huge range of resources and support that help to integrate you into the Online Campus and the University more broadly.

 While studying remotely, I maintain contact with my colleagues using our WhatsApp group and with my tutors, mainly through email.
-This is a great way to stay connected with peers and answer any queries around study, but also just stay in touch and chat generally.
+This is a great way to stay connected with peers and address any queries around study, but also just stay in touch and chat generally.

 I would advise students to take an approach to studying that suits your personality.
 For example, I must constantly find new ways to maintain my motivation, such as studying in different locations or conducting research to support my studies.
 To fully immerse yourself in your studies, I believe the first steps are to contact the University, attend online sessions, and reach out to other students to learn more about their experiences.

 Learn more about studying online with a range of courses available at our online campus.